Self-awareness

 Self-awareness is the key component of any successful business

-How can self-awareness transform situations and open an
+How can self-awareness transform situations and open an umbrella of possibilities and success?

 “Self-awareness, in short, means being “aware of both our mood and our thoughts about that mood,” John Mayer, co-formulator with Peter Salovey of the theory of emotional intelligence.”